maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

   - string
   - default: "redis:6379"
   - hostname and port for the redis service
-- TrustedIPs
+- ClientTrustedIPs
   - string
   - default: []
-  - List of IPs we trust, they will bypass any more check to the bouncer or cache (usefull for LAN or VPN IP)
+  - List of client IPs we trust, they will bypass any more check to the bouncer or cache (usefull for LAN or VPN IP)

 ### Configuration